brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 ## Data Scopes assignments

+Morning assignment: creating data axis for publishers

+Afternoon assignment: combining heterogeneous dataset

-### Preparing review dataset for analysis of publishers and genres
+## Preparing review dataset for analysis of publishers and genres

 Publishers often focus on a small range of genres, although some publish books on any genres.
 They sometimes also play with genre labels for sales purposes, such as classifying a Thriller as a Literary Thriller to target an audience that would consider "normal" thrillers of no interest.